Cragady/hire-career-path/README.md

 * Career Websites
   * Website | User Name | Password (Not Recommended) | Date Resume Posted | Date Cover Letter Posted | Comments

+# Bugs/Problems/Other

+This is where I'll be tracking problems.
+I'll remove items that I feel are sufficiently addressed.
+If an issue is noteworthy or may cause problems later will be listed [here.](#Fixed,%20but%20Noteworthy)

+* There is one test case that will pass even if there is no endpoints set up for the dataset.
+Need to rewrite all test cases with the string `test_failed_update_of_` in its name.

+# Fixed, but Noteworthy

+Issues that have been fixed, but are noteworthy will go here.
+Issues that may appear to be fixed but can cause problems later will also go here.